sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_scheduled_send.md

 {% endwarning %}

 {% anchor h2 %}
-Transactional Email
+Canceling Transactional Email
 {% endanchor %}

 {% anchor h3 %}
 Cancel Scheduled Sends
 {% endanchor %}

-There is a [group of endpoints]({{root_url}}/API_Reference/Web_API_v3/cancel_schedule_send.html) in the SendGrid API v3 that makes it possible to batch transactional email together and to schedule a time for that batch to be delivered.
+There is a [/group of endpoints]({{root_url}}/API_Reference/Web_API_v3/cancel_schedule_send.html) in the SendGrid API v3 that makes it possible to batch transactional email together and to schedule a time for that batch to be delivered.
 You can also pause or cancel the delivery of one of these batches.

 {% info %}
 You can have no more than 10 different batches (10 different groups of emails with each group identified by a unique batch id) pending cancellation at one time.